Michelle F. Moseley Counseling

 What about payment?
 Do you accept insurance?

 Payments are made via the credit/debit card that each client keeps on file via their private Client Portal account.
-In addition to your typical credit/debit card, my services are also eligible to be covered by HSA cards.
+In addition to your typical credit/debit card, my services are also eligible to be covered by HSA/FSA cards.
 You can learn more about why I have chosen not to work with insurance by reading this blog post.

 What can I expect from teletherapy?

 Teletherapy (also called telehealth or telemental health) means that I provide professional therapy services over the internet via video.
 I utilize a HIPAA-secure video platform for all teletherapy services, so that we can see and hear one another during the session.
 I can also provide instructions for use prior to our first session.
-There are some instances where teletherapy may not be appropriate; however, research has shown that teletherapy can be as effective in reaching your goals as traditional in-person counseling, with the added convenience of not needing to factor in a commute for your appointment.
+There are some instances where teletherapy may not be appropriate; however, research has shown that telehealth can be as effective in reaching your mental health goals as traditional in-person counseling, with the added convenience of not needing to factor in a commute for your appointment.

 Will you give me a diagnosis?